NAMATOVU-CHRISTINE/ExpenseTrack/README.md

 ## **🚀 About Me**

 **💻 I’m a Computer Scientist and aspiring Full Stack Developer, passionate about building high-quality, impactful software solutions.
 With a strong foundation in both front-end and back-end technologies, I am dedicated to continuous learning and driven by the desire to create software that makes a real difference. 🚀**

+---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## ❓ FAQ / Troubleshooting

+**Q: I get a database error when running migrations.**
+A: Ensure your database settings in `settings.py` are correct and the database server is running.

+**Q: Static files are not loading in production.**
+A: Make sure you have run `python manage.py collectstatic` and configured your static files settings properly.

+**Q: How do I reset my admin password?**
+A: Run `python manage.py changepassword <username>`.